itaifrenkel/river_crossing_puzzle/readme.md

 Their prompt instruction always starts with "Let's think step by step.”

 ```

-The phrase ["Let's think step by step"](https://arxiv.org/pdf/2205.11916) was found to improve the LLM’s ability to reason.
-It is the human equivalent of thinking out loud.

 Each agent can be given a task to perform.
 Let's ask the village wisdom to plan the farmer's river crossing.
 They may do a better job.